sl2828/sl2828/README.md

 ### Selina Lin
-- I am a rising sophomore at Purdue University.
+- I am a sophomore at Purdue University.
-- Pronouns: she/her
 - I’m currently learning more about machine learning.
 - Fun fact: My favorite animal is the squirrel.